Health and Safety

-Our operations continue to engage with local communities on risk awareness and emergency response.
+Our operating sites continue to engage with local communities on risk awareness and emergency response.

-The Fort Saskatchewan operations continued participating in key multi-stakeholder forums.
-Our emergency response team there works actively with the Northeast Region Community Awareness Emergency Response (NRCAER) association, and in 2015 participated in a chemical hazards education session for the local police detachment.
+The Fort Saskatchewan site continued participating in key multi-stakeholder forums related to crisis and emergency preparedness.
+Our team there works actively with the Northeast Region Community Awareness Emergency Response (NRCAER) association.
+In 2017, through NRCAER, Sherritt provided Dangerous Goods training to the local Fort Saskatchewan RCMP detachment, resulting in increased awareness of safety risks associated with industrial sites.
 We also work with Life in the Heartland on building community awareness about operational risks.
-The site also met several times with local authorities and first responders to update emergency scenario plans and response activities.
+It is common practice for the employees at the site to meet with local authorities and first responders to update emergency scenario plans and response procedures.

 We are committed to safeguarding our people, assets, reputation and the environment, while respecting the rights of the public.
-To ensure our site security strikes the right balance, we have an enterprise-wide policy that outlines our principles for creating a safe and secure business environment and for conducting security operations in compliance with local, national and international legal requirements, security standards and law enforcement principles.
+We have an enterprise-wide policy that outlines our principles for creating a safe and secure business environment and for conducting security operations in compliance with local, national and international legal requirements, security standards and law enforcement principles.

-In late 2014, we were accepted into the Voluntary Principles Initiative.
-Our decision to formally join the Initiative was based on our investment in Madagascar, a country with governance concerns, high rates of poverty and significant potential for community-company conflict.
+We are a member of the Voluntary Principles Initiative.
+Our decision to formally join the Initiative was based on our investment in Madagascar, a country with governance concerns, high rates of poverty and potential for community-company conflict.
 To mitigate these risks, we wanted to formally align our policies and Ambatovy’s security operations with the highest international standard for security and human rights.
-In 2015, we took a collaborative approach, with input from all divisions, to developing an enterprise-wide security policy and management system for meeting the requirements of the Voluntary Principles.
-The system, which allows for flexible application at our sites to account for the disparate risks and realities of each of our operating environments, is based on the following procedures for governing our behaviour and response to different security incidents:
+We have an enterprise-wide security policy and management system for meeting the requirements of the Voluntary Principles.
+The system – which supports flexible application to account for the disparate risks and realities of each of our operating environments – is based on the following procedures for governing our behaviour and response to different security incidents:

 - Entering agreements with private security service providers